Filipino toddler beaten up, trampled by 'local resident' in Taiwan

 Soriano reported that help arrived immediately, including the ambulance.

-The man was also arrested, according to reports of Taiwan's local media.
-The man is suspected of being a resident of Taiwan.
+The man was also arrested, according to media reports of local Taiwan.
+The man is suspected to be a local resident in Taiwan.

 Inside the ambulance, it was found that the toddler had bruises and a concussion.